-- Identification: Valid passport or other form of identity issued by a government agency — a U.S. driver’s license is acceptable for identification purposes.
+- Identification: Valid passport or other form of identity issued by a government agency, a U.S. driver’s license is acceptable for identification purposes + 1 clear photocopy of the biodata page of your passport or a driver license.
 (We do not accept student ID or a French drivers’ licenses);

 - Document to be notarized: